nickscript0/Kill-on-Site/README.md

 - Optional addition of stealthed players to the Nearby list
 - Fully configurable timing (banner hold & fade)
 - All stealth options apply **live** — no `/reload` required

 ---

-### 📊 Enemy Stats
-- New Stats tab with win/loss tracking and encounter history
-- Virtualized list for smooth scrolling, even with large databases
-- Better data hygiene: class backfill for older entries; seen count never shows as 0 for real sightings

----

-### 🗡️ Attackers
-- Attackers tab only populates when an enemy actually attacks you (damage, miss/avoid, or hostile debuff on you)
-- Great for quickly identifying who opened on you during chaotic fights

----